emmawalshdev/The-Book-bar/testing.md

     - Click Delete:
         - Click Yes:
             - Confirm that a success flash message appears.
-            - Confirm redirect to 'manage genres' page
+            - Confirm a redirect to Manage genres page.
             - Confirm that the correct genre card has been removed and is aligned with MongoDB data.
-            - Confirm that genre name and icon have been removed from all other areas on the site (books cards on homepage, book page etc.).
+            - Confirm that genre name and icon have been removed from all other areas on the site (books cards on homepage, Book page etc.).

 **Profile page**
 - Test access
     - Attempt to access a users profile by URL while logged out.
-Confirm a redirect to access denied page.
+Confirm a redirect to Access denied page.
     - Attempt to access a different users profile by URL while logged in.
-Confirm a redirect to access denied page.
+Confirm a redirect to Access denied page.

 - Design confirmation
     - Welcome section: